marcov64/Lsd/Readme.txt

  pacman -S mingw-w64-x86_64-make mingw-w64-x86_64-gcc mingw-w64-x86_64-gdb

-5. In Windows open "Control Panel", sequentially select "System and Security", "System", "Advanced system settings", "Advanced" tab and then "Environment Variables...".
-In the "System variables" list, select "Path" and press "Edit..." (be carefull to NOT DELETE the existing text).
+5. Press "Windows" and "R" keys together, type the command "sysdm.cpl" in the "Run" dialog box and press "Enter".
+In the "System Properties" window, go to the "Advanced" tab and click on button "Environment Variables...".
+In the "System variables" list, select "Path" and press "Edit...".
 Run across the lines to see if your MSYS2 MinGW64 bin folder, i.e. "C:\msys64\mingw64\bin", is already there.
 If Yes, just press "Cancel" 3 times.
-If not, at the end of the "Variable value" field type ";" (next to the existing text) and add your MSYS2 MinGW64 bin folder.
+If not, click on "New" and type MSYS2 MinGW64 binary folder, i.e. "C:\msys64\mingw64\bin".
 Press "Ok" 3 times and you are done.
-Make sure you don't have any older version of gcc ahead of your MSYS2 bin folder in PATH.
+Make sure you don't have any older version of gcc ahead of your MSYS2 MinGW64 bin folder in PATH.

+6. Open LSD LMM and choose menu "Model" > "System Options...".
+Edit the following entries to the values shown bellow:

+ PATH_HEADER=.
+ PATH_LIB=.

 SLOW GDB OPERATION: the GDB debugger can become very slow in Windows when the models are large.
 This is due to the Windows special handling of the heap (dynamic memory allocation) for programs being debugged.
 It is normally safe to disable this special handling by defining the folowing environment variable:

  _NO_DEBUG_HEAP=1

 To define it, open "Control Panel", sequentially select "System and Security", "System", "Advanced system settings", "Advanced" tab and then "Environment Variables...".
 In the "System variables" list, press "New...", type "_NO_DEBUG_HEAP" as the variable name, and "1" as its value.
 Press "Ok" 3 times and you are done.

+*******************************************
+5.2 Cygwin compiler installation (optional)
+*******************************************

+Please note that Cygwin compiler is NOT required (or recommended) if the above instructions for installing LSD were already performed, as LSD already embeds an up-to-date compiler for Windows.

+The Windows Cygwin installer can be downloaded at http://www.cygwin.com (make sure you download the "setup-x86_64.exe" file).
+Preferably, install Cygwin to the default directory ("C:\cygwin64") or to the existing Cygwin directory in case of an update.
+If installing to a different directory please note that the same restrictions mentioned above, about folder using names WITHOUT spaces, also apply to Cygwin.
+Additionally to the packages automatically installed with Cygwin, five non-default packages are REQUIRED by LSD (mingw64-x86_64-gcc-g++, mingw64-x86_64-zlib, make, gdb and multitail).
+Alternatively, the pure-Cygwin, non-MinGW 64-bit gcc compiler can be also used, if matched with the corresponding Tcl/Tk and zlib libraries.
+Lastly, Cygwin main and compiler binary subdirectories must be added to the PATH environment variable (not done by the installer).

+Step-by-step procedure to install the Cygwing 64-bit compiler (an internet connection is required):

+1. In an internet browser, open the site https://www.cygwin.com and find the link to download the Cygwin installer file for Windows 64-bit (setup-x86_64.exe).

+2. In Windows Explorer, double click the downloaded "setup-x86_64.exe" installer file.

+3. When the installer opens, choose "Install from Internet", accept the proposed root install directory (C:\cygwin64), press "Next", opt for installing for "All Users", press "Next", accept the proposed local package directory (C:\cygwin64), "Next" again, select "Direct Connection", press "Next", choose any of the offered download sites (one closer to your location will just provide faster downloads), and "Next".

+4. When the "Select Packages" window opens, click on the View option list, choose "Full" (to see the list with all packages), type the name of each required package in the Search box, find the EXACT name in the packages list (do not use partial matches), and on the "New" column change the option from "Skip" to the latest available version (the one with the higher number).
+Repeat this process for each of the five required packages: "mingw64-x86_64-gcc-g++", "mingw64-x86_64-zlib", "make", "gdb", and "multitail".

+5. When all the required packages are marked for download, choose "Next", accept the proposed changes and proceed to download and install Cygwin.
+Please wait until the installer finishes (it may take a while) and close the installer when requested.

+6. Press "Windows" and "R" keys together, type the command "sysdm.cpl" in the "Run" dialog box and press "Enter".
+In the "System Properties" window, go to the "Advanced" tab and click on button "Environment Variables...".
+In the "System variables" list, select "Path" and press "Edit...".
+Run across the lines to see if your Cygwin two bin folders, i.e. "C:\cygwin64\bin" and "C:\cygwin64\usr\x86_64-w64-mingw32\sys-root\mingw\bin", are already there.
+If Yes, just press "Cancel" 3 times.
+If not, click on "New" and type Cygwin main binary folder, i.e. "C:\cygwin64\bin", then press "New" again and type the compiler binary folder, i.e."C:\cygwin64\usr\x86_64-w64-mingw32\sys-root\mingw\bin".
+Press "Ok" 3 times and you are done.
+Make sure you don't have any older version of gcc ahead of your Cygwin bin folder in PATH.

+7. Open LSD LMM and choose menu "Model" > "System Options...".
+Edit the following entries to the values shown bellow:

+ PATH_HEADER=.
+ PATH_LIB=.
+ WRC=x86_64-w64-mingw32-windres
+ CC=x86_64-w64-mingw32-g++